newrlan/gapPL/README.md

 # Piecewise linear manifolds
 _PL_ is a _GAP_ library for work with piecewise linear manifolds.
-We define a manifold as _CW_-complex with extra axiom:
+We define a manifold as _CW_-complex with one extra axiom:

 > Boundary of every n-dimentional cell (n > 1) is a (n-1)-dimensional sphere.